abhishek-tiwari01/FlightControllerTestSuite/README.md

 3. **Test Environment Setup**:
    **Hardware Connections**
    Connect your Cube Orange and Flight Computer to the host machine via USB cables.
 Ensure all necessary peripherals are connected (e.g., FCU Testjig, SPPM Module, Safety Switch).

-   **SD Card Setup**
-   Make sure the SD card with Lua scripts loaded is inserted before running the tests.
-Once the SD card is prepared with Lua scripts, it can be used across all the FCUs by swapping.

-   Preparing the SD Card:
-   - Take an SD card from Cube Orange Plus FCU.
-   - Insert the SD card into your computer.
-   - Create the `APM/scripts` directory.
-   - Copy the Lua scripts (rc.lua, psense.lua, I2C.lua) from the `lua_scripts` directory in the repository to the `APM/scripts` directory on the SD card.
-   - Open MissionPlanner, establish a connection with FCU.
-   - Go to Config >> MAVFtp >> APM >> scripts (Right Click and Upload all three scripts (rc.lua, psense.lua, I2C.lua)).

 ## Test Procedure